okta/okta.github.io/_source/_use_cases/api_access_management/choosing-a-flow.md

 * Is a user even involved in the transaction?
 Is there a user context?
 * Is the authenticated user being given access to resources from a third party?
 * Are all parties inside a trusted barrier?
-* Do you have a combination of the above goals for complex goals or complicated environments?
+* Do you have complex goals or complicated environments?

-Without any other details to consider, use the answer to these questions to choose a flow:
+After answering these basic questions, you can narrow down the choice of flows:

 1. Are you working in a trusted environment, for example all clients and resources are behind the same firewall?
 If no, go to next step.
 If Yes, choose password or client credentials flow.
     a.
 Is there any human interaction?
-If yes, use password flow which passes username and password as credentials.
-If no, use client credentials flow, which passes a client ID and client secret.
+If yes, use **password** flow which passes username and password as credentials.
+If no, use **client credentials** flow, which passes a client ID and client secret.

-2. Do you want to authenticate the user's credentials before authenticating them to access a resource?
+2. Do you want to validate the user's credentials before authenticating them to access a resource?
 If No, go to next step.
 If Yes, choose one:
-    a.
-Authorization code: In this commonly used flow, user credentials are exchanged for a code that is then passed to access a resource or get a refresh token.
+    a. **Authorization code** flow: In this commonly used flow, user credentials are exchanged for a code that is then passed to access a resource or get a refresh token.
-    b.
-Implicit: For browser-based apps (JavaScript) with no back-end component.
+    b. **Implicit** flow: For browser-based apps (JavaScript) with no back-end component.
 The user credentials are exchanged for an ID token and redirection response that are sent together.
-    c.
-Hybrid: Seldom used, this flow supports the front-end app and back-end component receiving tokens independent of each other.
+    c. **Hybrid** flow: Seldom used, this flow supports the front-end app and back-end component receiving tokens independent of each other.
 It is only defined in the OpenID Connect spec. <!-- Why is this only defined in OIDC? -->

 3. Do you simply want to refresh an existing token due to time limit or other barrier?
 Use the authorization code flow.